deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](figures/figures_7_0.png)

-> 🔼 Figure 6 shows a qualitative comparison of images generated by MagicTailor and other state-of-the-art methods across various domains, highlighting MagicTailor's superior performance in text alignment, identity preservation, and overall image quality.
+> 🔼 Figure 6 shows a qualitative comparison of images generated by MagicTailor and other state-of-the-art methods across various domains, highlighting MagicTailor's superior performance in text alignment, identity fidelity, and image quality.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Qualitative comparisons.
 We present images generated by MagicTailor and the compared methods for various domains.
 MagicTailor generally achieves promising text alignment, strong identity fidelity, and high generation quality.
 More results are provided in Appendix D.